lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 ## Abstract
 Precise prediction of eye movement have become important in CV, meanwhile there are more and more HCI projects are devoted into this realm.
 However, the appearance-based modle is not quite robust in respond to changeable light and environments.

-We came upon this project due to the inconvenience of using smart phones in certain situations.
+We came upon this idea due to the inconvenience of using smart phones in some situations.
 E.g. people need to take off gloves to use their smart phone in winter or their hands are busy but need to use the cellphone.
 Actually, other body gestures like eye movements can also cast a command and people can enjoy hands-free operations.

 <img src="images/1.png" height="240">